gloriabenoit/DNAnexus-GWAS/docs/input.md

 > Please be aware, since `extract_dataset` has no *overwrite* option by design, we implemented ourselves.
 > Running the previous code will first delete `pheno_extract.csv` if it's present, allowing for the extraction to happen.

-PLINK and regenie use the same formatting for the phenotype file, with a single exception : the code for missing values.
+PLINK2 and regenie use the same formatting for the phenotype file, with a single exception : the code for missing values.
 Apart from this, both need to duplicate the individuals ids and only keep the first instance for our phenotype.

 More information on phenotype files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#pheno) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#phenotype-file-format) for regenie.